isebenius/Projects/README.md

 -PCA.ipynb: Implements principle comonent analysis from first principles to cluster RNA-seq data, and compares it to another clustering using a k-means algorithm, also implemented from first principles.

 -t-SNE.ipynb: Implements t-SNE clustering of RNA-seq data from first principles.
-Compares to results from PCA.
+Compares to results from PCA, which fails to do a linear projection of this data to 2D space.

 -RNA-seq classification.ipynb: Uses second-order markov model to determine whether RNA seq reads came from one of two populations.